igniteram/testng-cucumber/README.md

 ##To Get Started

 ####Pre-requisites
-1. The scripts have been written in Linux/MacOSX environment for Windows users please do not forget to change the "System.getProperty" in the CucumberRunner class
+1. The scripts have been written in Linux/MacOSX environment.
+Windows users please change the "System.getProperty" in the CucumberRunner class
 2. Java installed in the system
 3. Maven installed in the system
 4. IDE(Jetbrains or Eclipse) installed in the system